alpoktem/alpoktem.github.io/_posts/2019-12-15-machinedub.markdown

 This work can be considered as one of the first on the case of lip-syncing in a translation framework.
 We leveraged using of auditory features and the process of translation itself to achieve partial lip-syncing, on the basis of speech activation.

-The results show the usefulness of a phrase alignment mechanism built on the attention matrix which is used in neural MT.
+The results show the usefulness of a phrase alignment mechanism built on the attention layer output of neural MT.
 However, we designed a scoring mechanism only to address the alignment of spoken phrases.
 This is an important dimension in lip-syncing but definitely not the only one.
 Further lip-syncing guidelines concerning mouth articulation movements are left unadressed.
 Future work calls for the inclusion of this aspect into the scoring mechanism so that the mouth opening and closing movements align with the appropriate phonemes.

 Another aspect we noted is the importance of obtaining a comparable length in the translations.
 For that, it is essential to condition the MT to output translations that match the length of the source phrase.
 Alternative translations could also be included in the scoring mechanism, thus leading to a larger set for optimization.

 In an applied perspective though, there are many more challenges ahead for machine dubbing.
 In order for these methodologies to arrive to a useful point, I foresee two major lines: One of them would involve the task of carrying spectral characteristics of the actors' voices into the synthesis so that they actually sound like themselves, only in another language.
-And last but not least, especially in movies or TV shows, there is an abundance of prosodic expressivity which demands work in cross-lingual prosodic transfer.
+And last but not least, especially in movies or TV shows, there is an abundance of prosodic expressivity conveyed with a combination of prosodic traits: intonation, rhythm and stress.
+A proper spoken translation setup needs to cover the transfer of these features as well.